 How to Apply for a Colombia Marriage Visa

-You can apply for a Colombia marriage visa in-person in Bogotá.
+You can apply for a Colombia marriage visa online.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
 In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.

-Documents required for M-1 marriage visa are essentially the same as the TP-10 marriage visa:
+Documents required for M-1 marriage visa are essentially the same as the previous TP-10 marriage visa:

 - Photocopy of the first page of your valid passport where your personal data is displayed.